 The Streets of Fontainhas meeting at the St. Sebastian Chapel

 Strolling further left on the street, you would see the beautiful yellow buildings converted into souvenir shops.
 The streets might surprise you with new amazement every time you visit it.
 So, don’t keep your expectations limited to what you read about it in the blogs.
-The crisscross lanes of the area with colourful quarters meet at a junction which used to be a gathering place and a place arranged for the community feasts or a celebration, just like in any old Portuguese colony.
+The crisscross lanes of the area with colorful quarters meet at a junction which used to be a gathering place and a place arranged for the community feasts or a celebration, just like in any old Portuguese colony.
 The only white building, that is a chapel, is located at this junction.
 The chapel has the crucifix that was once placed in the Palace of Goa.
-One of the unusual features of the Jesus’ image on the crucifix is that his eyes are open.
+One of the unusual features of Jesus’ image on the crucifix is that his eyes are open.

 The Decorated Colourful Houses

 The houses are typically built with colourful walls and a cross in the front wall.
 Many of them have antique wooden benches and furniture proudly showcased in their compounds and balconies decorated with the loveliest of the plants.
 It’s amazing to see the house plates and the shop names written in Latin.
 Another brilliant use of the abundant availability of seashells is its use in decorating the windows.

 Almost all the houses have plenty of green plants that add to the shades of the houses.
 And this indigo coloured house is the cynosure of the photographers.
 It is also one of the iconic and most featured places of Instagram.

 The Wishing Well and the Roosters